WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/LIVING_RESEARCH_PROTOCOL.md

 2. **Intelligence Is Distributed** — No mind holds the full picture
 3. **Truth Has Lifespan** — Claims expire when context or evidence shifts
 4. **Attention Is Finite** — Energy must flow, not freeze
-5. **Motivation Matters** — Follow pain, wonder, anomaly — not "should"
+5. **Motivation Is Self-Generated** — Follow pain, wonder, anomaly — not "should"

 ---